minetest/minetest/doc/lua_api.md

     -- * nil: Will be treated as true if `liquidtype ~= "none"` --   and as false otherwise.

+    air_equivalent = nil,
+    -- unclear meaning, the engine sets this to true for 'air' and 'ignore' -- deprecated.

     leveled = 0,
     -- Only valid for "nodebox" drawtype with 'type = "leveled"'.
     -- Allows defining the nodebox height without using param2.